shakeelmohamed/shakeelmohamed.github.io/src/posts/2020-05-31-individual-how-what-definition/index.md

 * Volunteer
 * Travel

 However, these things might change relatively often.
-For example, a few years ago I wasn't exposed to graphic design or brand strategy - and nobody is traveling right now due to the global pandemic.
+For example, a few years ago I wasn’t exposed to graphic design or brand strategy - and nobody is traveling right now due to the global pandemic.

-So instead, I wanted to make my WHATs a little more fluid to span multiple "tasks".
-Here's what I came up with:
+So instead, I wanted to make my WHATs a little more fluid to span multiple “tasks”.
+Here’s what I came up with:

 * Synthesize - bringing ideas from different domains to innovate
 * Elevate - constantly raising standards